-There’s no need to complicate something that is so simple.
-Treat others like you want to be treated.
-Talk to a potential birth mother like you’d want her speaking to you.
-Treat her with respect and love.
+There’s no need to complicate something so simple.
+Treat others the way you want to be treated.
+Talk to potential birth parents like you’d want them speaking to you.
+Treat the birth mother with respect and love.
 Be sincere in your words and your intentions.
-And remember, even though this potential birth mother is deciding if she’s going to choose you or not … it’s NOT about you.
-It’s about a relationship and relationships involve at least two people.
-So ask questions, too.
-Get to know this potential birth family.
+And remember, even though this potential birth mother is deciding if she’s going to choose you or not … it’s not about you.
+It’s about a relationship, and relationships involve at least two people.
+So ask questions too.
+Get to know these potential birth parents.

-Guess what?
+Guess what.
 I focused on her, and I was just myself.
 And good news—we loved each other!
 We continued to email and Skype for a few weeks.
-Talking to her began to be something that I really looked forward to.
-She asked us questions that were important to her, and even if we thought she may not have the same opinion as we had…we were honest.
+Talking to her began to be something I really looked forward to.
+She asked us questions that were important to her, and even if we thought she may not have the same opinion as we had, we were honest.
 Always.
-She and I had so much in common is was ridiculous.
-We laughed a lot when we would Skype and I found myself growing a deep love for her.
-A sisterhood was being forged between us and when plans were made for us to adopt her baby and for her to remain in our lives, I was so excited.
-I really felt that we would have a really close relationship and I loved it.
-I loved loved loved her.
+She and I had so much in common it was ridiculous.
+We laughed a lot when we would Skype, and I found myself growing a deep love for her.
+A sisterhood was being forged between us, and when plans were made for us to adopt her baby and for her to remain in our lives, I was so excited.
+I really felt that we would have a really close relationship, and I loved it.
+I loved, loved, loved her.

 We had the opportunity to talk to the birth father as well.
 He was so great.
 He was totally supportive and wanted whatever she wanted.
-He asked us his own questions and we shared with him how we felt about adoption, family, religion, etc. They planned to stay together, but were just not in a situation where they could care for a baby.
-Not only would this birth mother be in our lives, but this great birth father.
+He asked us his own questions, and we shared with him how we felt about adoption, family, religion, etc. They planned to stay together but were just not in a situation where they could care for a baby.
+Not only would this birth mother be in our lives, but this great birth father would be too.
 It seemed so perfect.
-We talked to them like friends and that’s what they had quickly become.
+We talked to them like friends, and that’s what they had quickly become.
 We trusted one another.
 I felt as if I had known her, in particular, for much longer.

 It really doesn’t matter the outcome.
-When you open yourself up and allow potential birth mothers to look at your profile, you must be real.
+When you open yourself up and allow potential birth parents to look at your profile, you must be real.
 You must be honest.
 Build a relationship by answering and asking questions.
 Talk about things outside of adoption.
-You may be surprised at just how much you have in common and perhaps, just perhaps, you’ll fall in love with this woman and those who love and support her too.
-I can honestly say that those who I have learned and grown to become a better person because of my interactions with all the birth mothers we have had the privilege of talking to—no matter what she decided in the end.
+You may be surprised at just how much you have in common, and perhaps, just perhaps, you’ll fall in love with this woman and those who love and support her too.
+I can honestly say that I have learned and grown to become a better person because of my interactions with all the birth mothers we have had the privilege of talking to—no matter what they decided in the end.
 A kind, honest, and heartfelt email or conversation is never wasted.